MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-bi.md

 ---
 # Work with Power BI

-[Microsoft Power BI](/power-bi/) makes the process of working with event data from Dynamics 365 Fraud Protection (Fraud Protection) customizable and easy.
+[Microsoft Power BI](/power-bi/) makes the process of working with event data from Microsoft Dynamics 365 Fraud Protection customizable and easy.
 Power BI lets you produce informative and interactive data visualizations.

 ## Getting started